-- This topic introduces the students to the various components found inside system unit of a typical computer.
+This topic introduces the students to the various components found inside system unit of a typical computer.
 Due to the sensitivity of most of these components, during demonstration intended to practically identify these components, let the students observe caution when handling the components.
-In this case: - Under the guidance of the students observe the image in the activity 1.1.
-They identity the parts they see in the image - Teacher opens the computer case of some available computers for the students to be able to see the internal components. - Students identify the different components and their roles - The teacher gives guidance on how to do activity 1.1 and application activity 1.1 a&b) Through observations students teachers identify various components inside the system unit and their role.
+In this case:

+- a.
+Under the guidance of the students observe the image in the activity 1.1.
+They identity the parts they see in the image - b.
+Teacher opens the computer case of some available computers for the students to be able to see the internal components. - c.
+Students identify the different components and their roles - d.
+The teacher gives guidance on how to do activity 1.1 and application activity 1.1

+1a&b) Through observations students identify various components inside the system unit and their role.
+Refer to the students book various components inside the system unit and their role.

-Answers to Activity 1.
+Answers to application activity 1.1:

-Teacher guides students to identify different ports available on either laptop or desktop such as: Mouse port and keyboard sometime known as PS2 port, VGA Port, USB Port, Parallel Port, Serial port, HDMI port, Digital Video Interface (DVI), Audio Ports etc After searching the internet students explain primary, secondary and tertiary memory

-Primary storage: Also known as Main memory is a type of storage that is directly accessible by the processor.
+- Teacher guides students to identify different ports available on either laptop or desktop such as: Mouse port and keyboard sometime known as PS2 port, VGA Port, USB Port, Parallel Port, Serial port, HDMI port, Digital Video Interface (DVI), Audio Ports etc - 2.
+After searching the internet students explain primary, secondary and tertiary memory - Primary storage: Also known as Main memory is a type of storage that is directly accessible by the processor.
 Example of primary memory are ROM and RAM